One seriously injured following Saturday night Clive crash

 A police spokeswoman said they were notified of a two vehicle crash on the Clive Bridge, State Highway 51, about 7.05pm.

-A St John spokesperson said St John assessed and treated one patient with serious injuries and one patient with moderate injuries, both of which were taken to Hawke's Bay Hospital.
+A St John spokesperson said St John assessed and treated one patient with serious injuries and one patient with moderate injuries, both were taken to Hawke's Bay Hospital.

 The police spokeswoman said the southbound lane of the road was blocked about 7.45pm.